Centre (geometry): Triangles

 This strict definition excludes pairs of bicentric points such as the Brocard points (which are interchanged by a mirror-image reflection).
-As of 2020, the Encyclopedia of Triangle Centers lists over 39,000 different triangle centers.
+As of 2020, the Encyclopedia of Triangle Centers lists over 39,000 different triangle centres.

 Tangential polygons and cyclic polygons

 A tangential polygon has each of its sides tangent to a particular circle, called the incircle or inscribed circle.
-The center of the incircle, called the incenter, can be considered a center of the polygon.
+The centre of the incircle, called the incentre, can be considered a centre of the polygon.

 A cyclic polygon has each of its vertices on a particular circle, called the circumcircle or circumscribed circle.
-The center of the circumcircle, called the circumcenter, can be considered a center of the polygon.
+The centre of the circumcircle, called the circumcentre, can be considered a centre of the polygon.

 If a polygon is both tangential and cyclic, it is called bicentric.
 (All triangles are bicentric, for example.)
-The incenter and circumcenter of a bicentric polygon are not in general the same point.
+The incentre and circumcentre of a bicentric polygon are not in general the same point.

 General polygons

-The center of a general polygon can be defined in several different ways.
+The centre of a general polygon can be defined in several different ways.
 The "vertex centroid" comes from considering the polygon as being empty but having equal masses at its vertices.
 The "side centroid" comes from considering the sides to have constant mass per unit length.
-The usual center, called just the centroid (center of area) comes from considering the surface of the polygon as having constant density.
+The usual centre, called just the centroid (centre of area) comes from considering the surface of the polygon as having constant density.
 These three points are in general not all the same point.